AvinandanBose/JavaGeneric/README.md

 }

 //Say T is ArrayList which `Extends` List
-//formal object reference 'type`will be replaced by the Object of ArrayList
+//formal object reference 'type`will be ,
+//replaced by the Object of ArrayList
 //That is:

 ArrayList<Integer> al =  new ArrayList<>();